 - developing a collection of blood (haematoma) inside your abdomen

 - spread of cancer

-- feelings of loss (a subtotal hysterectomy will make you infertile)
+- feelings of loss as a hysterectomy will make you infertile

 How soon will I recover?

-You will usually be able to go home the same day or after 1 to 2 days.
+You will be able to go home when your gynaecologist decides you are medically fit enough, which is usually the same day or after 1 to 2 days.